 2. Maximum timeframe to completion.

-Graduate students are required to complete their programs of study within five years for master's programs, three years post-baccalaureate certificate programs, and three years for post-master's certificate programs.
+Graduate students are required to complete their programs of study within seven years for a doctoral program, five years for master's programs, three years post-baccalaureate certificate programs, and three years for post-master's certificate programs.